-8. Olive Oil
+8. Olive oil

-9. Coconut Oil
+9. Coconut oil

 Though considered a carbohydrate source, the following foods have a low GI score (less than 55) and display a minimal to moderate impact on blood sugars.

-Grains, Breads, and Cereals
+Grains, Breads, and Cereals:

-13. Corn Tortillas
+13. Corn tortillas

-14. Wheat Tortillas
+14. Wheat tortillas